LinkedInLearning/continuous-integration-tools-4490242/ch0_introduction/00_04_pros_and_cons/README.md

 # 00_04 Pros and Cons
 Each CI/CD tool category has benefits and drawbacks.
 Consider these factors when choosing a CI/CD tool category for your projects.

-Regarding concerns abour security vulnerabilites and vendor lockin, expect these to be the same for all categories.
+Regarding concerns about security vulnerabilities and vendor lock-in, expect these to be the same for all categories.

 - **Self-Hosted CI/CD Tools**
   - Pros: